metagraph-dev/metagraph/docs/getting_started/concepts.rst

 Metagraph's approach is to automatically translate between different data representations, and then call the algorithm which operates on that new representation.
-For example, a pandas edge list can be translated to a networkx Graph, and then a networkx algorithm is called.
+For example, a pandas edge list can be translated to a NetworkX Graph, and then a NetworkX algorithm is called.

 There is a cost to translating, but depending on the size of the graph, the cost of running the algorithm may overwhelm that translation cost.
-For example, moving a large graph from networkx onto a GPU with cugraph opens up extremely performant algorithms.
+For example, converting a large graph from NetworkX into a SciPy sparse adjacency matrix allows using algorithms that are possibly more performant due to improved spatial locality.
 The cost of the move exists, but the whole operation of translation+computation might take less time than running the same algorithm on the CPU without translating.

 Metagraph Architecture